h3abionet/h3agwas/README.md

 For example, suppose the ID as found in the Illumina input data is `WG0680781-DNA_A02_ABCDE`, if you use ".*_(.+)" as the idpat, then the FID IID used would be ABCDE ABCDE.
 If you used "(\\w+)_DNA_(\\w+)_" then the FID IIS used would be "WG0680781 A02".
 Note how we need to escape the backslash twice.

 * `output_align`.
-This can be one of three values: _topbottom_, _dbsnp_ and _ref_.
-If topbot, the SNPs will be aligned to the Illumnia TOP strand.
+This can be one of three values: _dbsnp_, _ref_, and _db2ref_. dnsnp and ref assume that the input is in TOP/BOT format.
 If dbsnp, the output will be aligned to the dbSNP report, if "ref", the output will be aligned to a given reference strand.
-In the latter two cases, many of the SNPs will be flipped (e.g. an A/C SNP will become G/T; and A/T SNP will become T/A).
+Many of the SNPs will be flipped (e.g. an A/C SNP will become G/T; and A/T SNP will become T/A).   _db2ref_ assumes the input is in FORWARD format and aligns to to the given reference genome.

 * `strandreport`: This is an Illumina-style strand report.
 It is not needed if you choose "tobot" above, but it is needed for "dbsnp" or "ref"